anthonydotnet/code-guide/universal-concepts.md

 ## Unit Testing
+- Appropriate test coverage is almost never 100%.
+  - There are diminising returns.
 - There is no point writing code now, thinking that you will write tests later.
 It probably won't happen!
 - Use unit tests to help you architect your code